caliper-io/caliper-docs/public/amd-installation.md

 You should make sure this module is loaded before you define your Backbone views and routers.
 This includes libaries such as [Marionette](http://marionettejs.com/) that extends core Backbone classes.

 To do this, you would typically add `caliper-backbone` as a dependency to your modules that depends on Backbone.
 For your convinence, the `caliper-backbone` package is setup to return the extended `Backbone` object.
-This means you may directly depend on `caliper-backbone` if you prefer:
+This means you may simply depend on `caliper-backbone` if you prefer:

 ```javascript
 define("MyView", ["caliper-backbone"], function(Backbone){